lumiastream/Developer-Docs/docs/rest/send-generic-colors.md

 ## Color Temperature

-When using an object insted of R, G, B, you can also use `CT` which stands for Color Temperature.
+When using an object instead of R, G, B, you can also use `CT` which stands for Color Temperature.
 The values for Color Temperature can go between `2900 kelvin to 7000 kelvin` inclusive.

 ---